vbaconnet-ledger/developer-portal/index.md

 {% include boxes_gen.html columns="4" %}

-{% include cta.html title="Join Ledger's Discord server" button_text="Click here" button_url="/contact/" subtitle="Get in touch with us for details on setup" %}
+{% include cta.html title="You are integrating a project with Ledger" button_text="Click here" button_url="/contact/" subtitle="Join Ledger's Discord server and get in touch with us and other developers for details on setup and development" %}

 {% include repos.html columns="5" title="Github Repos " subtitle="Other sources to help you develop for Ledger Live" %}